veilance/real-time-analytics-pipeline/README.md

 These stock updates are then streamed as topics that are then consumed via the Apache Spark application (spark_streaming_app.py).
 This Spark app is tapping into the kafka stream and aggregating the stock market results into metrics that are saved into a PSQL database for persistent storage.

 A light-weight frontend using flask is then taking this saved aggregated stock market data and polling the database for new entries to get a live feed of persisted stock market metrics.

-## Technology Used
-Full-Stack Python and Apache Kafka, Apache Spark, and Finnhub for stock market data.